rocket-pool/docs.rocketpool.net/docs/en/node-staking/backups.md

 ## Backing up your Execution Chain Data

-The Smartnode comes with the ability to back up your Execution chain data via the `rocketpool service export-eth1-data` command.
+The Smart Node comes with the ability to back up your Execution chain data via the `rocketpool service export-eth1-data` command.
 Under the hood, this utilizes `rsync`, a powerful backup/copy tool within Linux.

 `rsync` compares the files in the source directory (your Docker volume) and the target directory (your backup location).